 I like to run continuous integration for my projects whenever possible, and this goes for static site repositories as much as regular code repositories.

 Recently, I started playing with Codeship for Continuous Integration and Continuous Deployment.
-It’s a well-priced continuous service, and I wanted to be able to automatically deploy my middleman site upon successful builds to the master branch.
+It’s a well-priced continuous service, and I wanted to be able to automatically deploy my middleman site upon successful builds to the controller branch.
 It took a bit of trial and error, but I finally got something that works well.